cloudblog004/fantasticfoodies/content/en/posts/3023-how-to-make-quick-vickys-british-and-39-pub-grub-and-39-hunters-chicken-gf-df-ef-sf-nf.md

 1. To make the BBQ sauce, mix all the ingredients in a pan and simmer on a low heat for 30 minutes then let cool
 1. You can use it straight after simmering for only 3 minutes but if you cook it for the 30 and let it cool, you can keep any extra in the fridge for a good 2 weeks in a glass jar
 1. Preheat the oven to gas 6 / 200C / 400°F
-1. Season the chicken lightly with some salt &amp; pepper
+1. Season the chicken lightly with some salt & pepper
 1. Wrap 2 slices of bacon around each chicken breast making sure the bacon &#39;seam&#39; is on the bottom
 1. Set the wrapped chicken in an oven dish or tray and bake for 15 minutes
 1. Sprinkle the mixed cheese over the top of the chicken and bake a further 5 minutes